NHSDigital/identity-service-api/e2e/README.md

 ### Execute locally
 In order to run the tests, make sure you have a command window or terminal open and activate your virtualenv.

-Follow the pytest example command below to begin running your tests
+Follow the pytest example commands below to begin running your tests:

-Pytest command examples:

 ```shell
 # Runs all tests